 Like us, bees need space in which to live their lives.
-They need a place to raise brood, to store honey and pollen and more.
-In the spring and summer, a colony can expand quite dramatically, both in numbers and in the space needed.
+They need a place to raise brood, to store honey, pollen and more.
+In spring and summer, a colony can expand quite dramatically, both in numbers and in the space needed.
 When space starts becoming too limited, bees need a solution.

 Their solution is to swarm.

 But there is a broader reason why bees swarm, beyond simply needing more space.

 When we think of bee reproduction, we think about the queen laying eggs, the adult bees emerging from eggs and so on.
 This represents reproduction at the level of the individual bee.